Improved Algorithms for Parity and Streett objectives: Streett Objectives in Graphs

-\inappendix{ The idea of the running time analysis is as follows.
-We can show that a bottom \scc{} of $G[S]$ identified in iteration~$\idxg$ of the for-loop must contain $\Omega(2^\idxg)$ vertices.
-In time $O(n2^\idxg)$ a standard \scc{} algorithm can compute all \scc s of $G_\idxg[S]$ and thus also the smallest bottom \scc{}.
-The time needed for the search in all graphs $G_{{\idxg}'}[S]$ up to $\idxg$ can be bounded with an additional factor of two.
-Thus the work for the search is $O(n)$ per vertex in the identified \scc{}.
+\emph{Outline running time.} The idea of the running time analysis is as follows.
+We can show that a bottom SCC of $G[S]$ identified in iteration~$\idxg$ of the outer for-loop must contain $\Omega(2^\idxg)$ vertices.
+In time $O(n \cdot 2^\idxg)$ a standard SCC algorithm can compute all SCCs of $G_\idxg[S]$ and thus also the smallest bottom SCC.
+The time needed for the search in all graphs $G_{{\idxg}'}[S]$ for $1 \le {\idxg}' < \idxg$ can be bounded by an additional factor of two.
+Thus the work for the search is $O(n)$ per vertex in the identified SCC.

-Given that the subgraph $G[S]$ was split into at least one top and one bottom \scc{}, the smallest top or bottom \scc{} contains at most half of the vertices of the subgraph.
-By searching for a smallest bottom \scc{} (without blue vertices) in $G_\idxg[S]$ and $\rev_\idxg[S]$ we find one top or bottom \scc{} with at most half of the vertices of the subgraph.
-We charge the work for finding such an \scc{} to the vertices in this \scc{}.
-This guarantees that each vertex will be charged at most $O(\log n)$ times over the whole running time of the algorithm.
-Thus we can bound the total running time for computing \scc s by $O(n^2 \log n)$.
+Given that the subgraph $G[S]$ was split into at least one top and one bottom SCC, the smallest top or bottom SCC contains at most half of the vertices of the subgraph.
+By searching for a smallest bottom SCC (without blue vertices) in $G_\idxg[S]$ and $\rev_\idxg[S]$, we find one top or bottom SCC with at most half of the vertices of the subgraph.
+We charge the work for finding such an SCC to the vertices in this SCC.
+We show that this yields a total running time of~$O(n^2)$ for computing SCCs.

 We additionally have to take the time for the maintenance of the data structures into account.
 Here we use the properties of the data structure $\ds(S)$ described in Lemma~\ref{lemma:ds} to obtain a running time of $O((n + b) \log n)$ for the maintenance of the data structures and the identification of bad vertices over the whole algorithm.
-Combined these ideas lead to a total running time of $O((n^2 + b) \log n)$.
+Combined these ideas lead to a total running time of $O(n^2 + b \log n)$.